Meet the Lab

 Betina_Frinault_Oxford Polar Forum.jpg

-Betina is currently studying towards a DPhil in the Seascape Ecology Lab.
-Her funding is from the UKRI through the Oxford NERC Doctoral Training Partnership (Environmental Research DTP) and her research looks at determining benthic community patterns, and drivers, of the seas of Antarctica, and the seamounts of the Southwest Indian Ridge (Indian Ocean region).
+Betina recently completed her DPhil in the Seascape Ecology Lab.
+Her funding was from the UKRI through the Oxford NERC Doctoral Training Partnership (Environmental Research DTP) and her research looked at determining benthic community patterns, and drivers, of the seas of Antarctica, and the seamounts of the Southwest Indian Ridge (Indian Ocean region).

 Pirta_Palola_image.jpg